phalcon/blog/_posts/2012-11-28-tutorial-your-first-encounter-with-phalcon-part-2.md

 ### Summary
 I explained how to install Phalcon under Windows using WAMP or Ubuntu Linux and configure developer tools.

 We went through the process of creating a simple blog application with twitter bootstrap, simple authorization and very simple ACL.
-Check out the complete source code of this tutorial [here](https://github.com/phalcon/blog-tutorial)

 <3 The Phalcon Team